oktadev/okta-blog/_source/_posts/2020-01-21-angular-material-login.md

 }
 ```

 The `OktaAuth` object encapsulates the authentication, session management, and communication with the Okta servers.
 The `OktaAuth` constructor takes several options.
 The options provided here are the `issuer` and the `clientId`.
-In these options, you will have to replace `{YourOktaDomain}` with your Okta domain.
-The `{ClientId}` needs to be replaced with the client ID you obtained when you registered your application with Okta.
+In these options, you will have to replace `{yourOktaDomain}` with your Okta domain.
+The `{clientId}` needs to be replaced with the client ID you obtained when you registered your application with Okta.

 With this, you are ready to create the authentication service.
 In the terminal, type the following command.